Interview Kickstart has enabled over 3500 engineers to uplevel.

 Question 1: Does the heap data structure have to be binary-tree-based?

 No, a heap does not always need to be a binary tree.
 But in heap sort, we use arrays to represent the heap.
-We can easily calculate and track the relationship between a parent index, its left child index, and right child index for a binary heap using the array.
+Using the array, we can easily calculate and track the relationship between a parent index, its left child index, and the right child index for a binary heap.
 And a binary heap has to be binary-tree-based.

 Question 2: Can heap sort be made stable?

-While heap sort is typically not stable, it can be made stable by taking into account the position of the elements with the same value.
+While heap sort is typically not stable, it can be made stable by considering the position of the elements with the same value.
 During heapification, treat the element towards the right as greater than the element towards the left, and your sorting will be stable.

 Question 3: Why are arrays used to visualize and implement binary heaps?